Naomi Long: Minister of Justice

 On 11 January 2020, following the restoration of the Northern Ireland Assembly after three years of stalemate, Long was elected Minister of Justice in the Northern Ireland Executive.
 On 28 January, Long announced that she would progress new domestic abuse legislation through the Assembly which would make coercive control a criminal offence in Northern Ireland.
 In June 2020, Long commissioned a review into the support available for prison officers following concerns about absence rates.
 That same month, she announced her intention to introduce unexplained wealth orders in Northern Ireland to target paramilitary and criminal finances.

 In November 2020, Long said she was seriously reconsidering her position within the Executive following the DUP's deployment of a cross-community vote to prevent an extension of COVID-19 regulations.
 She told BBC News, "I have asked people to desist from this abuse of power because it will make my position in the executive unsustainable."

 Personal life

 Long is a member of Bloomfield Presbyterian Church.
 Following the Church's decision to exclude those in same-sex relationships from being full members, she expressed "great concern" and stated that she "didn't know" if she would remain a member herself.
 She is married to Michael Long, an Alliance councillor on Belfast City Council and former Lord Mayor of Belfast, and son of the engineer Professor Adrian Long.
+The couple live in Ballyhackamore, Belfast.
 Long and her husband are the first husband and wife to have both served as Lord Mayors of Belfast.

 In August 2017, Long revealed that she had been suffering from endometriosis and would undergo surgery for the condition.